As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

 Mi profesor is tranquilo – My teacher is calm (as a person)

-There is a part of speech which is called a participle.
-It’s simply an adjective produced from a verb: prepared, closed, tired, built, written.
+There is a part of speech, which is called participle.
+It’s just an adjective produced from a verb: prepared, closed, tired, built, written.

 Spanish participles usually end with -ado or -ido.